mvkhanh/fashion-sdxl/README.md

 ### 🌐 4.
 Streamlit App Demo
 - A user interface to input text prompts and generate fashion images.
 - Demonstrates the capabilities of the fine-tuned SDXL model.
-- Supports sketch + text to image generation using pretrained SDXL with ControlNet-Next-XS.
+- Supports sketch + text to image generation using pretrained SDXL with ControlNet-XS.
 ---

 ## 🚀 How to Run